The Sample Complexity of Parameter-Free Stochastic Convex Optimization: Introduction

 The standard approach to selecting the learning rate is to run the method across a grid of learning rates and then choose the solution that minimizes the validation loss.
 Unfortunately, this can lead to poor performance in some situations, as illustrated by \Cref{prop:greedy-model-selection-performs-poorly}.
+We emphasize that this is not a critique of adaptive SGD, but an example of a broader limitation of standard model selection for hyperparameter tuning in the absence of strong convexity.

 \begin{proposition} Assume the validation and training set each consist of $n \ge 3000$ i.i.d. samples.
 Let $x_k = \AdaSGD{\eta_k}$ where $\eta_0, \eta_1, \dots, \eta_K$ are the learning rates we will evaluate.
 Then, there exists a $1$-Lipschitz stochastic convex optimization problem with minimizer at the origin such that with probability at least $1/1000$, $F(x_{\kGreedy}) - \Fstar \ge \frac{1}{288 \sqrt{n}} \max_{k \in [K]} \eta_k$. \end{proposition}